Houston's Line of

 Space 8

-derailed near Mykawa Road, he went out to the scene to record the incident
+Road; he went out to the scene to record the incident for future training.

-exploded.
-Forty minutes later a second blast occurred killing Truxton and
+a second blast occurred, killing Truxton and injuring

 and two civilians.

-Truxton is survived by his wife of ten years, Marjorie Ann, and two
+Truxton was survived by his wife of ten years, Marjorie Ann, and two

-children, Chris and Phillp, ages eight and six years old.
+children, Chris and Philip, ages eight and six years old.
 Marjorie's dad,

 Richard Henning also served with the Houston Fire Department.